< />

 The average adult only needs 8700 kJ (around 2079 calories) per day and any extra energy consumed is stored as body fat.
 Some of the most common causes and factors influencing a person's weight are [2]:

-• Family history: the genes you've inherited from your parents and the habits around diet and physical activity that you were taught.
+• Family history: The genes you've inherited from your parents and the habits around diet and physical activity that you were taught.

-• Your environment: the types of foods that are available to you and lifestyle factors like living a sedentary lifestyle.
+• Your environment: The types of foods that are available to you and lifestyle factors like living a sedentary lifestyle.

-• Your metabolism: how your body turns food into energy and the rate at which your body burns energy.
+• Your metabolism: How your body turns food into energy and the rate at which your body burns energy.

 How to calculate your BMI